jwbowers/KidsAppsAndOpportunities/README.md

 Khan Academy <https://www.khanacademy.org/computing/computer-programming> also looks like it has a more advanced set of stuff — but also oriented at drawing, animation, visualization, simulations, and gams.

+Minecraft could also stimulate some interesting work in programming.
+At least one group has an organized set of lessons regarding mods for Minecraft (on Desktop/Laptop not on iOS/Android). http://www.learntomod.com/ We have also worked a little with sysadmin and the command line in setting up our own Minecraft Pocket Edition (iOS/Android) server for Linux ( http://www.pocketmine.net/ ).
+Our daughter liked the idea that she could set the whole world to daytime with a single command.
+She added usernames for friends to the whitelist.

 It looks like there is at least one Maker space in Santiago — it has a 3d printer — http://www.stgomakerspace.com/ .

 # Music